 From childhood until his death in 2007, Adolph Vandertie (1911–2007) was fascinated by the stories, lifestyle, and material objects of the hobos, tramps, and bindle stiffs that would pass through his hometown of Green Bay, Wisconsin.
 Starting in the mid-1950s, Vandertie began teaching himself the hobo and tramp art of notch and chip carving, eventually mastering the ball-in-the-cage.
 He went on to create thousands of such carvings, exchanging his creations for those of others, and eventually co-writing the book Hobo and Tramp Art Carving: An Authentic American Folk Tradition to share his collection and teach others the skills of the craft.
-In 2001, the John Michael Kohler Arts Center acquired nearly 1,300 of Vandertie’s carvings and some of his archival materials related to hobos and their work.
+Upon his death, the John Michael Kohler Arts Center acquired nearly 1,300 of Vandertie’s carvings and some of his archival materials related to hobos and their work.

 In a time of divisive public discourse and social polarization, On Being Here (and There) highlights the roles cultural organizations and artists perform as citizen, custodian, neighbor, and friend.
 The works presented in this series of exhibitions reveal ways our communities are enhanced and shape by a diverse spectrum of artistic practices and engagement.